History of cities: Middle Ages

 Similar phenomena existed elsewhere, as in the case of Sakai, which enjoyed a considerable autonomy in late medieval Japan.

 In the first millennium CE, an urban tradition developed in the Khmer region of Cambodia, where Angkor grew into one of the largest cities (in area) of the world.
 The closest rival to Angkor, the Mayan city of Tikal in Guatemala, was between 100 and 150 km2 in total size.
 Although its population remains a topic of research and debate, newly identified agricultural systems in the Angkor area may have supported up to one million people.

 While the city-states, or poleis, of the Mediterranean and Baltic Sea languished from the 16th century, Western Europe's larger capitals grew again as commercial hubs, especially following the emergence of an Atlantic trade.
 By the early 19th century, London had become the largest city in the world with a population of over a million, while Paris rivaled the well-developed regionally traditional capital cities of Baghdad, Beijing, Istanbul and Kyoto.
 Bastion forts arose in an attempt to make cities defensible against strengthening military firepower.

 The Aztec city of Tenochtitlan, in present-day Mexico, had an estimated population between 200,000 and 300,000 when the Spanish conquistador Hernán Cortés arrived in 1519.
 During the Spanish colonization of the Americas the old Roman city concept was extensively used.
 Cities were founded in the middle of the newly conquered territories, and were bound to several laws about administration, finances and urbanism.

+West Africa already had cities before the Common Era, but the consolidation of Trans-Saharan trade in the Middle Ages multiplied the number of cities in the region, as well as making some of them very populous, notably Gao (72,000 inhabitants in 800 AD), Oyo-Ile (50,000 inhabitants in 1400 AD, and may have reached up to 140,000 inhabitants in the 18th century), Ile-Ifẹ̀ (70,000 to 105,000 inhabitants in the 14th and 15th centuries), Niani (50,000 inhabitants in 1400 AD) and Timbuktu (100,000 inhabitants in 1450 AD).

 Most towns remained small, so that in 1500 only some two dozen places in the world contained more than 100,000 inhabitants.
 As late as 1700, there were fewer than forty, a figure that rose to 300 in 1900.